Course: Genocide and Group Hostility

 Non-legal measures

 Documenting atrocity crimes is an important step towards accountability processes and restorative justice.
-Along with truth commissions and investigative bodies, documentation centers and initiatives aim to concretely understand what crimes happened, who perpetrated them, and against whom.
+Documentation centers and initiatives, along with truth commissions and investigative bodies, aim to concretely understand what crimes happened, who perpetrated them, and against whom.

 Here are some relevant to our case studies: